ultraq/preferences/README.md

 project, which will write user/system preferences to an XML file in a subdirectory of your project, rather than using the default implementation which, on Windows, uses the registry as the backing store.

+API
+---

+### clear([PreferencesKey preference])

+Clears a stored preference, allowing future calls for the preference to revert to its default value.
+If called without any arguments, this method clears all preferences.

+### get(PreferencesKey preference)

+Returns the value of the preference, or the default value if it hasn't been overidden with another value.

+### set(PreferencesKey preference, Object value)

+Sets the value of a preference.